hsh060824/blackice-drone-dataset/README.md

 | White   | 413   | 0     | 0    |
 | Black   | 814   | 0     | 0    |
 | OD      | 1137  | 325   | 162  |
+The purpose of the research is to ensure identification accuracy in the actual drone environment.
+Therefore, for the Test set and Val set, only real flight data from the OD dataset was included.

 ### Dataset in Numbers
 | Metric                              | White   | Black   | OD      |